yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Withdraws the calling account&#39;s tokens from this Vault, redeeming amount `_shares` for an appropriate amount of tokens.
+Withdraws the calling account&#39;s tokens from this Vault, redeeming amount `_shares` for an appropriate amount of tokens.
 See note on `setWithdrawalQueue` for further details of withdrawal ordering and behavior.

 *Measuring the value of shares is based on the total outstanding debt that this contract has (&#34;expected value&#34;) instead of the total balance sheet it has (&#34;estimated value&#34;) has important security considerations, and is done intentionally.
 If this value were measured against external systems, it could be purposely manipulated by an attacker to withdraw more assets than they otherwise should be able to claim by redeeming their shares.
 On withdrawal, this means that shares are redeemed against the total amount that the deposited capital had &#34;realized&#34; since the point it was deposited, up until the point it was withdrawn.
 If that number were to be higher than the &#34;expected value&#34; at some future point, withdrawing shares via this method could entitle the depositor to *more* than the expected value once the &#34;realized value&#34; is updated from further reports by the Strategies to the Vaults.
 Under exceptional scenarios, this could cause earlier withdrawals to earn &#34;more&#34; of the underlying assets than Users might otherwise be entitled to, if the Vault&#39;s estimated value were otherwise measured through external means, accounting for whatever exceptional scenarios exist for the Vault (that aren&#39;t covered by the Vault&#39;s own design.)
 In the situation where a large withdrawal happens, it can empty the vault balance and the strategies in the withdrawal queue.
 Strategies not in the withdrawal queue will have to be harvested to rebalance the funds and make the funds available again to withdraw.*